Adiboss4333/WormyWorm/README.md

-# WormyWorm a Windows Worm
+# ZitWorm a Windows Worm

-This is Original Repository of the WormyWorm Worm.
+This is Original Repository of the ZitWorm Worm.

-WormyWorm is a windows worm that rapidly self-replicates from a single file.
+ZitWorm is a windows worm that rapidly self-replicates from a single file.

 This project is OpenSource, feel free to use, study and/or send pull request.